 Set a Reasonable (do-able, possible) Vocabulary Goal

 Set a goal for learning.
 Make sure it’s a goal you can accomplish (finish, do, succeed at).
-Try to learn between 5-7 new vocabulary words per week -even if you only learn 1 per day, that’s 365 new words for 2017!
+Try to learn between 5-7 new vocabulary words per week -even if you only learn 1 per day, that’s 365 new words for this year!
 Every little bit helps.
 Just be consistent (do something the same, regular) and don’t forget your routine.
 No excuses (reasons NOT to do something)!

 Get a free 30 minute lesson with a Bespeaking teacher